janeund/movie-app/readme.md

 ## Future Improvements

 - add responsiveness for different screen sizes
-- dd option to filter and sort content by selected parameters
+- add option to filter and sort content by selected parameters

 ## Start Locally